748 S Fayette St, Beckley, WV 25801 (304) 252-4115 Testimonials FAQ

 The Mourner’s Bill of Rights were written by Dr. Alan Wolfelt who founded the Center for Loss and Life Transition in 1983.
 The center is dedicated to “companioning” grieving people as they mourn significant transitions and losses that transform their lives.
 A wealth of additional resources and articles can be found at Center for Loss and Life Transition website.

-2 you have the right to talk about your grief.
-Talking about your grief will help you heal.
-Seek out others who will allow you to talk as much as you want, as often as you want, about your grief.
-You have the right to your silence if at times you don’t feel like talking.
+You have the right to talk about your grief.
+Talking about it will help you heal.
+Seek others who will allow you to talk as much as you want, as often as you want, about your grief.
+You have the right to your silence when you don’t feel like talking.

-3 you have the right to feel a multitude of emotions.
-Confusion, disorientation, fear, anger, guilt and relief are just a few of the emotions you might feel during your grief journey.
-Others may try to tell you that feeling one of them – anger, for example – is wrong.
-Don’t believe them.
-Instead, find listeners who will accept and honor your feelings without conditions.
+You have the right to feel a multitude of emotions.
+Confusion, disorientation, fear, anger, guilt and relief are just a few emotions you might feel during your grief journey.
+Find listeners who will accept and honor your feelings without conditions.

-5 you have the right to experience grief bursts.
+You have the right to experience grief bursts.
 Sometimes, out of nowhere, a powerful surge of grief may come over you.
-This can be frightening to you and uncomfortable for others.
+This can be uncomfortable for others.
 It is normal and natural.
-Find someone who understands and will let you talk it out.
+Find someone who understands.

-6 you have the right to make use of ritual.
+You have the right to make use of ritual.
 The funeral ritual does more than acknowledge the death of someone loved.
 It helps provide you with the support of caring people.
 More important, the funeral is a way for you to mourn.
-If others tell you their opinions that the funeral or other healing rituals such as these are silly or unnecessary, don’t listen.
+If others tell you that the funeral or other healing rituals are silly or unnecessary, don’t listen.

-8 you have the right to search for meaning.
+You have the right to search for meaning.
 You may find yourself asking, “Why did he or she die?
 Why this way?
 Why now?”
-Some of your questions may have answers; some may not.
+Some questions may have answers; some may not.
 Some people may give you clichéd responses.
 Comments like, “It was God’s will” or “Think of what you still have to be thankful for” are not helpful and you do not have to accept them.

 Grief is the price we pay for love.